-REFER ALSO TO Q:15, 18
+REFER ALSO TO Q:16A 18

 - 1. At 010 code gross rent (incl rates if not paid separately) when services are not included in rent. - 2.
 At 230 code rent rebate or allowance. - 3.
 At codes 024-027 code expenditure on services: 024 = lighting, 025 = heating and hot water, 026 = cleaning, lift and porter, 027 = other services. - 4.
 At 020, in every case where services are included, code rent (and rates if not paid separately) after deduction of service element OR gross rent if service element cannot be deducted. - 5.
-At Al22 code 'l' if accommodation rented with business premises.
+At Al56 code type of fuel used for heating if included in rent. - 6.
+At 060 code amount of payment for items listed at (f).

 - The gross rent at 010 or 020 should be adjusted to allow for rent holidays, rent rebate/allowance and rate rebate. - 2.
-Where there is a rent holiday the amount given at 010 should be multiplied by the number of weeks it is paid (ie 52 weeks less the number of weeks holiday) to give annual rent, which should be coded with period code 8. - 3.
-Where there is a rent rebate/allowance reference should be made to Q17(d)(iii) to check whether rent quoted is before or after deduction of rebate/allowance.
+Where there is a rent holiday the amount given at OlO should be multiplied by the number of weeks it is paid (ie 52 weeks less the number of weeks holiday) to give annual rent, which should be coded with period code 8. - 3.
+Where there is a rent rebate/allowance reference should be made to Q17(d) (iv) to check whether rent quoted is before or after deduction of rebate/allowance.
 If rebate/allowance has not been deducted then the rent at 010 should be accepted.
 If rebate/allowance has been deducted it should be added back to rent at 010. - 4.
 Where rates are included in rent any rate rebate which has been deducted should be added back.
 Rate rebate is shown at Q18(b). - 5.
 If a rent and rate rebate is received as a combined amount, proportion the combined rebate in the same proportion as rent and rates are paid on the property.
-Where rates are paid in the rent the 'rent' to be used for proportioning is rent minus a rates element calculated from Qs 49 & 50.
+Where rates are paid in the rent the 'rent' to be used for proportioning is rent minus a rates element calculated from Qs 48 & 49.

-6. The service element should be considered to be related to rent at 010.
+- 6. The service element should be considered to be related to rent at 010.
 This means that adjustments made to rent in regard to rent holidays applies equally to services.
 Rebates and allowances do not relate to services.

+- 7. If heating is included in rent then the type of fuel should be coded at Al56 as follows:

+- 1. Electricity

+- 2. Gas

+- 3. Other

+- 4. DK